Coturex/Wifi_Mqtt_SmartMeter/README.md

 # WIFI MQTT ENERGY SMARTMETER
  * PZEM : Read Power Consumption (OR Production) - sample every 4seconds
- * Data sent to your Domotic Box, raspberry, PC... using MQTT
+ * Data sent to your Domotic Box, raspberry, PC... using a MQTT Broker
  * Publish all PZEM values on MQTT 'Pzem topic' and voltage/power on 'domoticz/in' topic (for Domoticz)
  * Display Power/Voltage/Hz on mini screen    (every 4s)
  * Accuracy : ~1.5% (compared to ENEDIS/Linky Webservice)